 For more information on our firm’s estate practice and how we can help you, please contact one of our attorneys today.

-- Bergen County Surrogate’s Court is Open and Permitting Remote Qualification of Executors and Administrators
+- Bergen County Surrogate’s Court is Operating Remotely and Permitting Remote Qualification of Executors and Administrators

 - Common Estate Planning Misconceptions